influxdata/docs-v2/content/influxdb/cloud-iox/query-data/tools/grafana.md

 use `docker run` or `docker-compose` to do the following:

 -  Mount the plugin directory (`/custom/plugins/directory/influxdata-flightsql-datasource`) as a volume to your Grafana container.
--  Set the `GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS` environment variable to the plugin name.
-The Flight SQL plugin is unsigned and Grafana requires you to explicitly load unsigned plugins.

 ### Install with Docker Run